hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 #### Migration of the `category`, `name`, and `nodeId`

-The `category`, `name`, and `nodeId` information of a metric will be migrated to labels.
+The `nodeId` information of a metric will be migrated to labels.
-The key of a metric is the combination of the `category` and `name`.
+The key of a metric won't change and still be defined as the combination of the `category` and `name`.
-That will not be changed but next to that both values will be added as labels to the metric.
-By doing so a metric can be identified by its key and labels.

-Let's assume a metric with the category `myCategory`, the name `myName`.
-As today the key of the metric is `myCategory.myName`.
-Next to that the metric will have 2 labels: `category=myCategory` and `name=myName`.
-The unique identifier of the metric is the key and the labels.
+The unique identifier of the metric is the combination key and the labels.
 That is a breaking change since today the key is the unique identifier of a metric.
-Since we do not have api today to add labels the migration should be minimalistic.
+Since we do not have an api today to add labels the migration should be minimalistic.

 #### Migration of the prometheus endpoint